What to Expect

 You can make changes to your schedule during the official add/drop period.
 You can check your Registration Information Sheet to see when you can add and drop classes.

 Your registration information sheet lists your addresses, advising information, access times, and registration bars.
 Log in using your EID to view it.

 The Undergraduate Catalog offers information on undergraduate degrees, degree requirements, majors, program options and courses.

 The Course Schedule contains information that you will need to register for your classes including instructions, academic advising requirements and course offerings for the semester.

 Watch this video to learn all about how to use the registration system.
+Watch the video now.

 Interactive Degree Audit